zudello/zudello-knowledge-base/Knowledge Base/1 Getting Started with Zudello/Navigating Zudello.md

 ## Modules and submodules

 Zudello's modules keep separate areas of your business separate, so you can focus on what's important right now.
 Within each module, submodules further organise specific record types.
-Within each module, you can either click a specific submodule, or click **All** to see every record within the module.
+Within each module, you can either click a specific submodule or click **All** to see every record within the module.
-> E.g. in the purchasing module, click **Purchase Orders** to view only purchase orders, or click **All** to see all purchasing documents including purchase orders, invoices, credits, and more.
+> E.g. in the purchasing module, click **Purchase Orders** to view only purchase orders or click **All** to see all purchasing documents including purchase orders, invoices, credits, and more.

 ## Understanding document status